Sorrell Booke: Personal life

-Booke was tall, weighed 185 lb at the time of his Boss Hogg role, and wore padding to seem fatter.
-He copied the Hogg character's American South drawl from U.S. senators Sam Ervin and Strom Thurmond.

-Booke was fluent in English, French, Japanese, Spanish, Russian, and Italian.
-He said that he also “fussed" with a half-dozen other languages such as Arabic, Mandarin Chinese, Dutch, Persian, Polish, and Swedish.
-One of his hobbies was moving into and restoring rundown houses.
-In 1981, he lived in a "modest home on a modest street in Los Angeles", where he did his own gardening and carpentry.
-He called his Boss Hogg character "despicable", but enjoyed meeting fans of the show.
+Booke was a polyglot, speaking five languages fluently including Japanese and Russian.

 Booke married Miranda Knickerbocker, then a senior at Barnard College, in 1958.
 She was the daughter of journalist Hubert Renfro Knickerbocker.
 They had two children before divorcing in 1973.

 Death

 On February 11, 1994, Sorrell Booke died of colorectal cancer in Sherman Oaks, California.
-He is interred at the Jewish cemetery Hillside Memorial Park Cemetery in Culver City, California.
+He is interred at Hillside Memorial Park Cemetery in Culver City, California.